 - In Connecticut in order for a pickle to officially be considered a pickle, it must bounce. (provided by Austin Greenwood)

-If you are aware of any fun facts we may have missed, please feel free to let us know in the comment section below.
-We always love to add to these lists.
+Let us know if we missed any pickle fun facts in the comment section below.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.